dlsucomet/MLResources/MLReferenceList.md

 *Managed by the DLSU Machine Learning Group*

 ## Mathematical Background for Machine Learning
 * [(CMU 10-606) Mathematical Background for Machine Learning](https://www.youtube.com/playlist?list=PL7y-1rk2cCsAqRtWoZ95z-GMcecVG5mzA) - Great offering from Carnegie Mellon University.
 Teaches the mathematical foundations needed to explore Machine Learning as a discipline of study.
 Highly recommended for people who want to get into ML.
 While previous experience on the subjects are helpful, they are not thoroughly required.
-Coding experience is needed to implement the course materials. *\[Prerequisite: Some background on statistics and probability, linear algebra, calculus, and multivariate calculus will be helpful.\]*
+Coding experience is needed to implement the course materials. ***Prerequisite: Some background on statistics and probability, linear algebra, calculus, and multivariate calculus will be helpful.***

+* [(CMU 10-705) Intermediate Statistics](http://www.stat.cmu.edu/~larry/=stat705/) - Works well as a good intermediate statistics and probability course, and deals mostly with theoretical statics.
+Includes topics like bayesian inference, bootstrapping, nonparametric testing, etc. Roughly equal to an ADVSTAT class. ***Prerequisite: Basic Statistics and Probability.
+ST-STAT/MODESTA should suffice.***

 ## Introduction to Machine Learning